Samantha Henderson: Writing career

-Henderson is a member of the Science Fiction and Fantasy Writers of America and has published numerous short stories, including "Bottles" (first published in Realms of Fantasy) which was made into a short film in 2010.
-She has been published in Strange Horizons, Star*Line, Lone Star Stories, Weird Tales and The Shantytown Anomaly.
+Henderson is best known for her numerous short stories, including "Bottles" (first published in Realms of Fantasy) which was made into a short film in 2010.
+She has also been published in Strange Horizons, Star*Line, Lone Star Stories and Weird Tales.
 Her novel, Heaven's Bones (a Ravenloft tie-in) was published in September 2008.
-Henderson had a story published in the original anthology of werewolf stories, Running With the Pack.
+Henderson's work has also appeard in the original anthology of werewolf stories, Running With the Pack.

-As a participant in Launch Pad, she developed a fourth-grade science class astronomy unit.
-She is treasurer of the Science Fiction Poetry Association.
+She has served as the treasurer of the Science Fiction Poetry Association and a member of the Science Fiction and Fantasy Writers of America.

 Awards and recognition

 Her short story "Five Ways Jane Austen Never Died" was included in Prime Books' Fantasy: the Best of the Year for 2006.
 In 2009, she won second place in the Rhysling Awards in the long and short poem categories with "Spell" and "Hungry: Some Ghost Stories".
 Her Ravenloft novel "Heaven's Bones" was one of the genre-related nominees for "Best Speculative Fiction Novel: Original" at the 2009 Scribe Awards.
-The poem "In the Astronaut Asylum", by Kendall Evans and Henderson won first place in the "Long Poem" category at the 2010 Rhysling Awards, and was one of the finalists at the 2010 Nebula Awards.
+The poem "In the Astronaut Asylum", written with Kendall Evans, won first place in the "Long Poem" category at the 2010 Rhysling Awards, and was a 2010 Nebula Award finalist.
 Her poetry collection "The House of Forever" won second place in the "Best Chapbook" category at the 2013 Elgin Awards.